tqre/pinephone-arch/README.md

 All bootloader related files are installed to /p-boot -directory, which are read with the pacman hooks upon installation.

 **Use with care** - The PKGBUILD comes with pacman hooks that overwrite your boot partition!
-Use plain `makepkg` to building the package.
+Use plain `makepkg` to build the package.

 ## How to use:
 On your Pinephone with Arch Linux ARM: